Punk rock: Punk revival and mainstream success

 The Offspring's 1998 album Americana, released by the major Columbia label, debuted at number two on the album chart.
 A bootleg MP3 of Americana's first single, "Pretty Fly (for a White Guy)", made it onto the Internet and was downloaded a record 22 million times—illegally.
-The following year, Enema of the State, the first major-label release by pop-punk band Blink-182, reached the top ten and sold four million copies in under twelve months.
+The following year, Enema of the State, the first fully major-label release by pop-punk band Blink-182, reached the top ten and sold four million copies in under twelve months.
 On February 19, 2000, the album's second single, "All the Small Things", peaked at number 6 on the Billboard Hot 100.
 While they were viewed as Green Day "acolytes", critics also found teen pop acts such as Britney Spears, the Backstreet Boys, and 'N Sync suitable points of comparison for Blink-182's sound and market niche.
 The band's Take Off Your Pants and Jacket (2001) and Untitled (2003) respectively rose to numbers one and three on the album chart.
 In November 2003, The New Yorker described how the "giddily puerile" act had "become massively popular with the mainstream audience, a demographic formerly considered untouchable by punk-rock purists."

 Other new North American pop-punk bands, though often critically dismissed, also achieved major sales in the first decade of the 2000s.
 Ontario's Sum 41 reached the Canadian top ten with its 2001 debut album, All Killer No Filler, which eventually went platinum in the United States.
 The record included the number one U.S. Alternative hit "Fat Lip", which incorporated verses of what one critic called "brat rap".
 Elsewhere around the world, "punkabilly" band the Living End became major stars in Australia with their self-titled 1998 debut.

+Additionally in the early 2000s, attention within punk circles was drawn to the Afro-punk movement and contributions of people of African descent to punk music.
+Much of this attention was derived from the eponymous documentary released in 2003.

 The effect of commercialization on the music became an increasingly contentious issue.
-As observed by scholar Ross Haenfler, many punk fans "despise corporate punk rock", typified by bands Sum 41 and Blink 182.
+As observed by scholar Ross Haenfler, many punk fans "despise corporate punk rock", typified by bands Sum 41 and Blink-182.